-For all choices of the integer K and of the numbers of copies $\nu_i$ which fulfill the resource constraint (13), the inequality (33) provides an upper bound for the MSE attainable with the Algorithm 1.
-Aim of the present section is to show that this allows us to prove the achievability of the HS.
+For all choices of the integer K and of the numbers of copies $v_i$ which fulfill the resource constraint (13), the inequality (33) provides an upper bound for the MSE attainable with the Algorithm 1.
+The aim of this section is to show that this allows us to prove the achievability of the HS.
 We start in Sec.
-IV A by employing the Lagrange multiplier technique to perform an explicit minimization of the right-hand-side of (33) for fixed values of N which ultimately leads to the inequality (44) below.
-As will shall see in order to get such a clean analytical expression the approach we follow imposes a functional dependence between N and K that paves the way for some extra (minor) improvements which are discussed in Secs.
-IV B and IVC.
-In particular in Sec.
-IVB we study the most efficient way to upgrade the maximum entanglement size employed in the process as N increases, and in Sec.
-IV C we analyze how to redistribute the extra resources that are left-over by the rigid connection between N and Kimposed by the derivation of Eq.
+IV A by employing the Lagrange multiplier technique to perform an explicit minimization of the right-hand side of (33) for fixed values of N which ultimately leads to the inequality (44) below.
+As will shall see, in order to get such a clean analytical expression, the approach we follow imposes a functional dependence between N and K that paves the way for some extra (minor) improvements which are discussed in Secs.
+IV B and IV C. In particular, in Sec.
+IV B we study the most efficient way to upgrade the maximum entanglement size employed in the process as N increases, and in Sec.
+IV C we analyze how to redistribute the extra resources that are left over by the rigid connection between N and K imposed by the derivation of Eq.
 (44)